Natural Remedies For Anxiety

-Anxiety is among the most common ailments that I see patients for in my practice as a naturopathic physician in Portland, Oregon.
-This comes as no surprise since according to the National Institute for Mental Health, it is the most frequent mental health complaint, affecting well over 40 million people in the U.S. and 18% of the total population. [i] To help address this situation, today we’ll be discussing five safe and effective natural remedies to reducing feelings of anxiety and stress in the mind and body.
+The topic of natural remedies for anxiety is one that generally comes up at least once in the course of most patient’s road to increased health.
+This comes as no surprise since according to the National Institute for Mental Health, it is the most frequent mental health complaint, affecting well over 40 million people in the U.S. each year. and 19.1% of the total population at some point in their lives.
+To help address this situation, today we’ll be discussing a few safe and effective remedies for natural anxiety relief.
+Of course, these natural anxiety remedies are not a substitute for seeking competent help from an experienced psychologist.
+That said, here’s a few at-home strategies to help reduce sub-clinical feelings of anxiety and stress in the mind and body.

 Food allergies or intolerances can cause hidden stresses on the body.
-Your body may see certain food as“toxic” even though they may have no reaction in other people.
-For example some people have anxiety when consuming Aspartame, a sugar substitute found in diet sodas and chewing gum.
+One of the often overlooked natural remedies for anxiety involves eliminating inflammatory foods that may be causing a low-grade allergic reaction.
+Your body may be having a histamine response to certain foods even though those foods may have no reaction in other people.
+For example, some people have anxiety when consuming Aspartame, a sugar substitute found in diet sodas and chewing gum.
 These symptoms may occur with other more common foods such as dairy, corn, soy, wheat or peanuts.
+For many people, natural anxiety relief may be as simple as selectively eliminating certain foods, one at a time, to see which foods are problematic for you.
 The important thing is to work with a doctor who knows how to investigate and guide you as to which foods may be optimal for your particular body.

+It may seem simple, but eating a healthy breakfast is one of the best natural remedies for anxiety.
 Success at work or being a conscious parent at home is much more difficult when the body is preparing to fight for enough food to live.
-Stable blood-sugar moves the body out of a fight-or-flight response and into a more calm and relaxed state of being.
+Stable blood-sugar is one way to achieve natural anxiety relief because it moves the body out of a fight-or-flight response and into a more calm and relaxed state of being.
 Throughout human history, there have been times of scarcity when people had to fight for limited food supplies.
 One of the best ways to help stabilize your blood sugar throughout the day is the eat breakfast 30 minutes to 1 hour after waking.
-Healthy proteins and vegetables are great foods used to provide your body with a “slow burn” of calories.
-Breads and cereals often spike your blood sugar too quickly, especially after you have been sleeping all night and your body has already gone several hours without food.
+Healthy proteins and vegetables are great ways provide your body with a “slow burn” of calories.
+Breads and cereals are high in carbohydrates that can cause spikes in blood sugar, especially after you have been sleeping all night and your body has already gone several hours without food.
 Consider having your blood sugar levels tested.
 If you notice nervousness or anxiety at times of the day when you feel hungry, it might be worth seeing your doctor to make sure your blood sugar is within a normal range.
-Remember one blood test is not always accurate, so it might be helpful to check your blood sugar at different times of the day.
+Remember one blood test won’t always give you the complete picture, so it might be helpful to check your blood sugar at different times of the day.

 Common symptoms of magnesium deficiency include, muscle cramps, panic attacks, anxiety, chest tightness, faintness, and heart palpitations.
 Many of these same symptoms are associated with long standing anxiety.
-Consuming foods rich in magnesium such as nuts, green leafy vegetables, fish, grass-fed beef, and legumes such as beans on a regular basis can be helpful as part of a balanced diet.
-Some people may require a much higher dosage of absorbable forms of magnesium such as those found in vitamins and supplements.
+For some, natural anxiety relief can be achieved by consuming foods rich in magnesium such as nuts, green leafy vegetables, fish, grass-fed beef, and legumes such as beans on a regular basis can be helpful as part of a balanced diet.
+Some people may require a much higher dosage of digestable forms of magnesium such as those found in vitamins and supplements.
 In this case it would be best to work with a doctor who is well versed in functional medicine to cater dosages specific to your particular needs and avoid any drug interactions that may occur.

 Some of my favorite essential oils to support and uplift mood include: Lavender, Orange, Bergamot, frankincense, Lemongrass and Vetiver.
-I usually dilute 5 dropsor a combination of this list in a cold-water diffuser.
+Essential oils are one of the great natural remedies for anxiety for at home.
+I usually dilute 5 drops or a combination of this list in a cold-water diffuser.
 One research article showed a reduction in stress responses while smelling a diffusion of orange essential oil in female patients receiving dental treatment.[ii]
 The use of smells is such a powerful way to change moods it has become utilized by companies to create positive connections to their products, what has been named “scent marketing.”
 For instance many hotels such as Westin hotels use a combination of green tea, geranium and black cedar to create a memory and elicit a relaxing mood while in the lobby of their hotels.[iii]
 Smell is connected to a cranial nerve in the body, meaning it travels directly into your brain and specifically near an area of your brain called the amygdala.
 The amygdala is the part of your brain that houses memory and aspects of emotion.
 Essential oils can be a quick way to help your mind and body relax.

 It’s comforting to know that anxiety is a normal physiological response when the body experiences such things such as danger signals.
 This response is called a “sympathetic response” or a “fight-or-flight response.”
 And, while a fight-or-flight response may be appropriate if one is out in the wilderness being chased by a bear, it’s less constructive in most people’s day-to-day lives.